ianhojy/ianhojy.github.io/_portfolio/Kalman_Filter.md

 ### Supplementary: Hyperparameter Tuning

-To further understand the hyperparameter ```delta```, let us see what happens to the fitted slope and intercept when we change its value.
+To further understand the hyperparameter ```delta``` $δ$, let us see what happens to the fitted slope and intercept when we change its value.

 ![png](/images/vary_delta_slope.png)
 ![png](/images/vary_delta_intercept.png)

+When $δ$ is very small, the Kalman filter approaches normal OLS regression with a fixed intercept.
+When $δ$ is huge, the estimated slope is very sensitive to the latest observations.